alphagov/specialist-publisher/docs/creating-editing-and-removing-specialist-document-types-and-finders.md

 ### 1. Subscribe to all fields

 - Configure `signup_content_id` - a new `UUID` for the email signup page.
-Whilst this is enough to configure email subscription, it does not offer the user any filtering options.
+- Whilst the above step is enough to configure email subscription, it does not offer the user any filtering options.
+You can additionally allow the user to preserve their facet selection when navigating to the email subscription page:
-- You can allow the user to preserve their facet selection when navigating to the email subscription page.
-In the `email_filter_options` hash, set `email_filter_by` to `all_selected_facets`.
+  - In the `email_filter_options` hash, set `email_filter_by` to `all_selected_facets`.
 This will pick up all the facets that have `allowed_values` and `filterable: true`.
 See [example](https://github.com/alphagov/specialist-publisher/blob/91ee849549c5e5478126d06842513a516cacceb2/lib/documents/schemas/marine_equipment_approved_recommendations.json#L12).
+  - Edit [email-alert-api](https://github.com/alphagov/email-alert-api/tree/main/lib) by adding all filterable facets to [valid_tags.rb](https://github.com/alphagov/email-alert-api/blob/main/lib/valid_tags.rb).
 - You may exclude some of the facets by additionally setting `all_selected_facets_except_for` - see [example](https://github.com/alphagov/specialist-publisher/blob/91ee849549c5e5478126d06842513a516cacceb2/lib/documents/schemas/export_health_certificates.json#L8).
 - Set `subscription_list_title_prefix` (optional).